trimstray/nginx-admins-handbook/README.md

 HTTP Keep-Alive connection or persistent connection is the idea of using a single TCP connection to send and receive multiple HTTP requests/responses (Keep Alive's work between requests), as opposed to opening a new connection for every single request/response pair.

 This mechanism hold open the TCP connection between the client and the server after an HTTP transaction has completed.
-It's important because Nginx needs to close connections from time to time, even if you configure nginx to allow infinite keep-alive-timeouts and a huge amount of acceptable requests per connection, to return results and as well errors and success messages.
+It's important because NGINX needs to close connections from time to time, even if you configure NGINX to allow infinite keep-alive-timeouts and a huge amount of acceptable requests per connection, to return results and as well errors and success messages.

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/closed_vs_keepalive.png" alt="closed_vs_keepalive">